 Absences for those religious holy days that are not in the university's Academic Calendar and absences for university athletic competitions are excused absences only if the instructor is notified in the first two weeks of class.
 Most other kinds of excused absence only require that the instructor be notified in advance.
 There are some emergency situations where it is impossible to inform the instructor in advance and will be dealt with according to University policy.
-Quizzes cannot be submitted late nor can exams be "made up".
+Clicker Participation/quizzes cannot be submitted late.
+Exams cannot in general be "made-up" except under extraordinary circumstances.